Dizza420/CVIP_Web_Developement_Phase_1/README.md

 ### Normal Task: Netflix-clone:
 The task was to make a website that resembles the original Netflix.
 You can see the live website here: <a href="https://netflicks-navy.vercel.app">netflicks-navy.vercel.app</a>
-This website is a frontend Netflix clone made by pure HTML, CSS, and Javascript and deployed using <a href="https://vercel.com">vercel.com</a>
+This website is a frontend Netflix clone made of pure HTML and  CSS.It was deployed using <a href="https://vercel.com">vercel.com</a>